Prefer to save or print the definitive guide to Amazon advertising and take it with you? Download the ebook version.

 You can’t.
 Just give up.
 Work a cushy 9-5 hob with benefits.

-Obviously, we are kidding, but we aren’t kidding about the profound sweat, tears, and gumption it takes to do this thing ane make it work.
+Obviously, we are kidding, but we aren’t kidding about the profound sweat, tears, and gumption it takes to do this thing and make it work.
+Amazon advertising optimization isn’t easy.

 Launching a product on Amazon successfully requires aggressive promotion that may eat into your margins, significantly.
 This is especially true when launching products in more crowded categories.
 But once you’ve established your product on Amazon, your focus needs to be on profitability.